Enrolments & Fees

 Please note: If your child turns six years of age (the compulsory school age) before or while attending kindergarten, you must obtain an exemption from attending school.
 Parents/guardians are responsible for seeking this exemption by applying to the Department of Education.

-Children known to Child Protection, or referred by Child Protection to Child FIRST can go to kindergarten for free or at low cost for two years before they start primary school, usually starting when they are three years old.
+Children known to Child Protection, or referred by Child Protection to Child FIRST are given priority access to kindergarten for the two years before they start primary school, usually starting when they are three years old.